Princess Xenia (aircraft)

 Princess Xenia was a Fokker F.VIIa aircraft, built in 1925 for the Dutch airline KLM and initially used for regular journeys between Amsterdam and London via Rotterdam.
-In 1927, it was bought by a wealthy American who was married to a Russian princess and named the aircraft Princess Xenia for her.
+In 1927, it was bought by a wealthy American who was married to a Russian princess and named the aircraft Princess Xenia after her.
 He loaned the aircraft to aviator Robert Henry McIntosh, also known as 'All-Weather Mac'.
-In 1927, Macintosh and two others flew the aircraft in an attempt to make the east-to-west transatlantic flight, but failed.
-Princess Xenia was subsequently commissioned to fly non-stop from London to India, but unsuccessfully.
+In 1927, McIntosh and two others flew the aircraft in an attempt to make the east-to-west transatlantic flight, but failed.
+Princess Xenia was subsequently commissioned to fly non-stop from London to India, though unsuccessfully.

-It was later sold to the consortium 'Air Communications Ltd' and given the name of The Spider by Mary Du Caurroy Russell, Duchess of Bedford, who on 2 August 1929, with Captain C. D. Barnard, departed on a record-breaking flight from Lympne Airport to Karachi, then in British India, and returned to Croydon Airport, England, in less than eight days.
+The aircraft was later sold to the consortium 'Air Communications Ltd' and given the name of The Spider by Mary Russell, Duchess of Bedford, who on 2 August 1929, with Captain C. D. Barnard, departed on a record-breaking flight from Lympne Airport to Karachi (then in British India) and returned to Croydon Airport, England, in less than eight days.
 It subsequently broke the record for a flight from London to Cape Town and back.

-In 1934 the aircraft was sold to Sir Dossabhoy Hormusjee Bhiwandiwalla in Bombay, now Mumbai.
+In 1934 the aircraft was sold to Sir Dossabhoy Hormusjee Bhiwandiwalla in Bombay (now Mumbai).
 It was broken up in 1937.